Applying financial options to consumer marketing pays.

 After the final buzzer sounds at the NCAA men’s basketball Final Four, fans send payment to the league lottery for tickets to next year’s tournament.
 Months later, the lucky receive tickets.
 Everyone else gets reimbursed and must buy tickets on the private market, often at inflated prices.

-Marketing professors Sridhar Balasubramanian and Barry Bayus and Preethika Sainam (PhD ’0M8) now at Indiana University developed a mathematical model of the league’s ticket-pricing decision to devise alternatives to the lottery that will reduce scalping and increase the likelihood that fans who truly intend to go to the games receive tickets.
+Marketing professors Sridhar Balasubramanian and Barry Bayus and Preethika Sainam (PhD ’0M8) developed a mathematical model of the league’s ticket-pricing decision to devise alternatives to the lottery that will reduce scalping and increase the likelihood that fans who truly intend to go to the games receive tickets.

 They adapt and apply the options and forwards concepts from the financial field to consumer markets.
 “Both options and forwards, as mechanisms, create more flexibility for the consumer,” Balasubramanian said.
 “The option mechanism is not in use in consumer markets, and our research is ahead of the curve, whereas the forward mechanism is already out there.”